 Figure 2

-Another route for overseas workers into the UK labour market is the Graduate Visa, which allows international students to work in the country for two or three years following their graduation.
-This became more significant as the number of international students rose sharply, and more of them chose to stay after their studies.
-The government has pledged to maintain the Graduate route, though the number of international students has declined in 2024 after the previous government introduced restrictions on their right to bring family to the UK.
+Another way for overseas workers to move into the UK labour market is through the Graduate Visa, which allows international students to work in the country for two or three years following their graduation.
+This became more significant as the number of international students rose sharply and more of them chose to stay after their studies.
+The government has said it will retain the Graduate route, though the number of international students has declined in 2024 after the previous government introduced restrictions on their right to bring family to the UK.

 The government has also said it will reduce the exploitation of migrants on work visas, including by removing sponsor licenses from employers who violate employment law.
 There is evidence that the exploitation of migrants on work visas has been widespread, although it is inherently difficult to quantify its scale or track changes over time.